 Max Deflection & Slope

 The deflection plots are shown below.
-From these plots it can be seen that a maximum deflection of 0.6859 inches occurs at the free end of the beam as well as a maximum slope of 0.1029 radians.
+From these plots it can be seen that a maximum deflection of 0.03436 inches occurs toward the left-center of the beam, and the maximum slope of 0.01224 radians occurs at the left support.

 Deflection Plots